Quantum-Optics-LKB/PhaseUtils/paper/paper.md

 It allows a singe shot, high resolution retrieval of the full complex optical field.

 `PhaseUtils` harnesses the power of modern FFT algorithms to deliver performance focused tools to retrieve and process the phase information of optical fields with its utilities `contrast` and `velocity`.
-This allows to compute a large number of observables relevant in the context of quantum fluids of light [@aladjidiFullOpticalControl2023] [@glorieuxHotAtomicVapors2023].
+This allows to compute a large number of observables relevant in the context of quantum fluids of light [@aladjidiFullOpticalControl2023] [@glorieuxHotAtomicVapors2023] [@bakerrasooliTurbulentDynamicsTwodimensional2023].
 `velocity` implements all of the observables introduced in [@PhysRevA.106.043322], and extends it by providing a fast tree-based implementation of the vortex clustering algorithm.

 ![Example of the vortex detection and clustering algorithm.
 Positively charged vortices are in red, negatively charged vortices are blue and dipoles are in green.
 The background image is the incompressible velocity in which vortices can be seen as bright peaks.\label{fig:clusters}](../assets/clusters.png)

 It also provide tools with `SLM` to control the optical fields using spatial light modulators, implementing holography techniques such as [@bolducExactSolutionSimultaneous2013].
 This utility was inspired by [@sebastien_m_popoff_2017_293042] and implements the same basic functionalities, using a faster backend (`opencv`).
-Since it is window-based, it can be used for any spatial light modulator that is recognized as a screen.
+Since it functions by instantiating a simple graphical window, it can be used for any spatial light modulator that is recognized as a screen.
 It also extends the simple control functionality with all of the relevant functions to generate arbitrary states of light using these modulators.
 These functions use JIT compilation with `numba` for optimal performance to allow for fast live control.

 # Acknowledgements

 We acknowledge the extremely meaningful conversations we had with Riccardo Panico and Ashton Bradley.
+We acknowledge contributions from Kevin Falque and contructive feedback from Clara Piekarski and Quentin Schibler.

 # Authors contribution